 The Company is a global retailer of lifestyle-oriented general merchandise with two reporting segments-"Retail" and "Wholesale."
-The Company's Retail segment consists of the aggregation of its five brands operating through 482 stores under the retail names "Urban Outfitters," "Anthropologie," "Free People," "Terrain" and "BHLDN" and includes their direct-to-consumer channels, which consisted of five catalogs and ten websites as of April 30, 2013.
-The Company's retail stores and direct-to-consumer channels are considered one operating segment.
-Net sales from the Retail segment accounted for more than 94% of total consolidated net sales for the three months ended April 30, 2013 and April 30, 2012, respectively.
+The Company's Retail segment consists of the aggregation of its five brands operating through 491 stores under the retail names "Urban Outfitters," "Anthropologie," "Free People," "Terrain" and "BHLDN" and includes their direct-to-consumer channels.
+Each of the Company's brands, which include the retail stores and direct-to-consumer channels, are considered an operating segment.
+Net sales from the Retail segment accounted for approximately 94% of total consolidated net sales for the three and six months ended July 31, 2013 and July 31, 2012, respectively.
 The remaining net sales are derived from the Company's Wholesale segment that distributes apparel to its Retail segment and to approximately 1,400 better department and specialty retailers worldwide.

-The Company has aggregated its retail stores and direct-to-consumer channels into a Retail segment based upon their shared management, customer base and economic characteristics.
+The Company has aggregated its brands into a Retail segment based upon their shared management, customer base and economic characteristics.
 Reporting in this format provides management with the financial information necessary to evaluate the success of the segments and the overall business.
 The Company evaluates the performance of the segments based on the net sales and pre-tax income from operations (excluding intercompany charges) of the segment.
 Corporate expenses include expenses incurred and directed by the corporate office that are not allocated to segments.
 The principal identifiable assets for each reporting segment are inventories and property and equipment.
 Other assets are comprised primarily of general corporate assets, which principally consist of cash and cash equivalents, marketable securities, deferred taxes and prepaid expenses, which are typically not allocated to the Company's segments.
 The Company accounts for intersegment sales and transfers as if the sales and transfers were made to third parties making similar volume purchases.